-As well as these iconic places, the city of Liverpool is also home to some pretty terrifying ghosts and haunted locations.
-Because so much focus is put on the ghosts of London, many English cities with comparable paranormal activity tend to fly under the radar, and Liverpool is one of them.
-In this article, we’re going to give the ghosts of Liverpool the attention which they deserve (and have deserved for hundreds of years now).
+As well as these iconic places, Liverpool is home to some pretty terrifying ghost stories and haunted locations.
+In this article, we will give the ghosts of Liverpool the attention they deserve!

-Read on for five of the most haunted places in Liverpool.
+Read on for the six most haunted places in Liverpool.

 I’m fairly certain it’s a scientific fact that all cemeteries are haunted.
 Some might dispute that, but it’s pretty hard for anybody who has ever visited St. James’ Cemetery to deny that the place has been the scene of some pretty unexplainable, and quite often terrifying, events.

 There are an estimated 58,000 bodies buried in St. James’ Cemetery, and over a dozen noted spirits, although many paranormal experts believe the amount to be much higher.
 Among the various ghosts who dwell within St. James’ Cemetery is the spirit of a former member of parliament, William Huskisson.

 On the 15th of September 1830, Huskisson earned the dubious distinction of becoming the first person to be run over by George Stephenson’s locomotive engine Rocket.
 Huskisson’s mangled corpse was entombed at St. James’ Cemetery and sightings of his ghost began shortly after.

 William Huskisson’s spirit has been seen hobbling throughout the graveyard and loitering outside his grand mausoleum, still showing the scars of the tragedy which ended his life.